-Summary The Red Wheel is Solzhenitsyn's magnum opus about the Russian Revolution.
+The Red Wheel is Solzhenitsyn's magnum opus about the Russian Revolution.
 Solzhenitsyn tells this story in the form of a meticulously researched historical novel, supplemented by newspaper headlines of the day, fragments of street action, cinematic screenplay, and historical overview.
 March 1917-the third node-tells the story of the Russian Revolution itself, during which not only does the Imperial government melt in the face of the mob, but the leaders of the opposition prove utterly incapable of controlling the course of events.
 The action of book 1 (of four) of March 1917 is set during March 8-12.
 The absorbing narrative tells the stories of more than fifty characters during the days when the Russian Empire begins to crumble.
 Bread riots in the capital, Petrograd, go unchecked at first, and the police are beaten and killed by mobs.
 Efforts to put down the violence using the army trigger a mutiny in the numerous reserve regiments housed in the city, who kill their officers and rampage.
 The anti-Tsarist bourgeois opposition, horrified by the violence, scrambles to declare that it is provisionally taking power, while socialists immediately create a Soviet alternative to undermine it.
 Meanwhile, Emperor Nikolai II is away at military headquarters and his wife Aleksandra is isolated outside Petrograd, caring for their sick children.
 Suddenly, the viability of the Russian state itself is called into question.
 Contributor Bio Aleksandr Solzhenitsyn (1918-2008), Nobel Prize laureate in literature, was a Soviet political prisoner from 1945 to 1953.
+His The Gulag Archipelago (1973) unmasked Communism and played a critical role in its eventual defeat.
+Solzhenitsyn was exiled to the West in 1974.
 He ultimately published dozens of plays, poems, novels, and works of history, nonfiction, and memoir.
-Marian Schwartz is a prizewinning translator of classic and contemporary Russian literature, including works by Leo Tolstoy, Nina Berberova, Olga Slavnikova, and Leonid Yuzefovich.
+Marian Schwartz is a prizewinning translator of Russian literature.
+She is the principal translator of the works of Nina Berberova, Mikhail Bulgakov, Ivan Goncharov, and others.

 9780268106867 Pub Date: 10/1/22 \$29.00 USD Paperback

 728 Pages 4 maps Fiction / Historical Series: The Center for Ethics and Culture Solzhenitsyn Series

 9.3 in H | 6.1 in W

-March 1917

-The Red Wheel, Node III, Book 2
+March 1917 The Red Wheel, Node III, Book 2

 Aleksandr Solzhenitsyn, Marian Schwartz

 Summary